-Following discussion and agreement with the relevant local authority, the Senior Coroner will arrange for an out of hours service.
+Following discussion and agreement with the local authority, the Senior Coroner will arrange for an out of hours service.
 In accordance with The Coroners (Investigations) Regulations 2013, the Senior Coroner shall ensure that a coroner is available in the area at all times to address matters relating to an investigation into a death, which must be dealt with immediately and cannot wait until the next working day, including emergencies and other urgent requests.

 The Senior Coroner is normally expected to live within one hour travelling distance of the office and to work on a daily basis during the week in the office provided.
+Please include details in your application as to how you will fulfil this requirement.